What do you mean, “What’s my story?”

 You may even feel it’s too late to change your storyline.
 This is just the way things are and there’s little chance to change the narrative at this point.
 Let’s just close the book now, it wasn’t that great of a read anyway.
 Sigh…

-Since launching Commander-in-She, I’ve had a number of people share their stories with me, each acknowledging missed opportunity to author their own adventure.
-Now we’re working on getting them in the driver’s seat with both hands on the wheel.
+Since launching career and communications strategy firm Commander-in-She, I’ve had a number of high-achieving but frustrated women share their stories with me, each acknowledging the previous missed opportunities to actively author their lives.

 It shouldn’t take burnout or a bad boss to make you question where you’re headed.
 And taking command of your story doesn’t have to mean a daunting total rewrite.
 It means being aware of your story components and how they change – or how you’d like for them to change – over time.